 Dr Kelly Hussey-Smith is a creative researcher focused on photography as a social practice, the politics of representation, and art education.

-With a background in documentary photography theory and practice, her research aligns with the fields of socially engaged art, visual culture, pedagogy, and political theory.
-She is particularly interested in the civil potential of art and photography and its connections to, and engagement with the production of counter histories.
+With a background in documentary photography theory and practice, Kelly's research aligns with socially engaged art, visual culture, education, and decolonial theory.
+She is particularly interested in art and photography's civil potential and their connection to the production of counter-histories.

 HDR Supervision: